jinghuazhao/pQTLdata/README.md

 ## A Collection of Proteome Panels and Meta-Data

-It gathers protein panel information and meta-data for [pQTLtools](https://github.com/jinghuazhao/pQTLtools).
+It aggregates protein panel data and metadata for protein quantitative trait locus (pQTL) tools, 'pQTLtools', <https://jinghuazhao.github.io/pQTLtools/>.
+The data encompass affinity-based panels such as Olink and Somascan, along with their mass spectrometry-based counterparts from CellCarta and Seer.
+The metadata include updated annotations and publication details.

 ### Installation